Vuenc/Group-Bill-Splitter/README.md

 [//]: # (TODO: password?)

 The usage idea is to have a website which lets users create events.
-The event can be shared with friends by using a secret link, optionally protected with a password.
+The event can be shared with friends by using a secret link.
 Friends can then add expenses and see who has to pay money to who in order to settle all expenses.

 ## Data model
 The data model is designed around *group events*, which represent events for which expenses are shared.
 Each event has a